 About the Author:

 Brian Messerschmidt is a Project Manager at Sustainable Engineering Solutions.
 He has managed numerous Commissioning and Retro-Commissioning projects throughout Connecticut and Massachusetts.
-Brian earned his B.S. in Mechanical Engineering from Central Connecticut State University and is a certified Engineer In Training (EIT) in the State of Connecticut.
+Brian earned his B.S. in Mechanical Engineering from Central Connecticut State University, He is a registered Professional Engineer in the State of Connecticut and a Certified Energy Manager through the Association of Energy Engineers.